google/starlark-go/doc/spec.md

 Bindings in the module block (such as `a`, `b`, `c`, and `h` in the example) are called _global_.
-The module block is empty at the start of the file and is populated by top-level binding statements,
+The module block is empty at the start of the file and is populated by top-level binding statements.

 A module block contains a _function_ block for each top-level function, and a _comprehension_ block for each top-level